Top 10 Cons & Disadvantages of Poisson Distribution

 4. Overdispersion Issues

-Poisson Distribution can struggle with overdispersion – a scenario where the observed variance is higher than the mean.
-This mismatch is a common issue in real-world data, where the assumption that the mean and variance are equal (as Poisson Distribution requires) does not hold.
-In such cases, using Poisson Distribution can lead to underestimating the variability in the data, leading to inaccurate conclusions.
-Analysts must assess their data for overdispersion and consider alternative models like the Negative Binomial Distribution.
+Poisson Distribution can struggle with overdispersion โ€“ a scenario where the observed variance is higher than the mean.
+This mismatch is a common issue in real-world data, where the assumption that the mean and variance are equal does not hold.
+In such cases, using Poisson Distribution can lead to underestimating the variability in the data, leading to inaccurate conclusions and potentially flawed decision-making based on the model’s output.

 5. Underlying Rate Consistency